ATI RN

 Correct Answer: D

 Rationale: The correct answer is D: "Inspect the skin daily for lesions."
-This is important because myelosuppression can lead to decreased platelets, increasing the risk of skin lesions and bruising.
-By inspecting the skin daily, the nurse can promptly identify any lesions or signs of bleeding, allowing for timely intervention to prevent complications.
+This is important because myelosuppression can lead to decreased platelets, increasing the risk of skin lesions and bleeding.
+Monitoring the skin daily can help detect any lesions early and prevent complications.

-C: "Use lemon or glycerin swabs for oral care" - Oral care is important for overall health but does not directly address the risk of skin lesions associated with myelosuppression.
+C: Using lemon or glycerin swabs for oral care is important for mucositis, not skin lesions.

 Question 4 of 5